adambard/learnxinyminutes-docs/solidity.html.markdown

 // A. Functions
 // Simple function
 function increment(uint x) returns (uint) {
     x += 1;
     return x;
 }

-// Functions can return many arguments, and by specifying the returned arguments
+// Functions can return many arguments, and by specifying returned arguments
-//  you don't need to explicitly return function increment(uint x, uint y) returns (uint x, uint y) {
+// name don't need to explicitly return function increment(uint x, uint y) returns (uint x, uint y) {
     x += 1;
     y += 1;
 }
+// Call previous functon
-// This function would have been called like this, and assigned to a tuple uint (a,b) = increment(1,1);
+uint (a,b) = increment(1,1);

-// The 'constant' indicates and ensures that a function does not/cannot change the persistent variables
+// 'constant' indicates that function does not/cannot change persistent vars
-// Constant function execute locally, not on the blockchain uint y;
+// Constant function execute locally, not on blockchain uint y;

 function increment(uint x) constant returns (uint x) {
     x += 1;
     y += 1; // this line would fail
-  // as y is a state variable, and can't be changed in a constant function }
+    // y is a state variable, and can't be changed in a constant function }

+// 'Function Visibility specifiers'
-// There are a few 'function visibility specifiers' that can be placed where 'constant'
+// These can be placed where 'constant' is, including:
-//  is, which include:
-// internal (can only be called by an internal function, not one external to the contract)
-// public - visible externally and internally
+// public - visible externally and internally (default)
+// external
 // private - only visible in the current contract
+// internal - only visible in current contract, and those deriving from it

-// Functions are hoisted (so you can call a function, even if it is declared later) - and you can assign a function to a variable function a() {
+// Functions hoisted - and can assign a function to a variable function a() {
     var z = b;
     b();
 }

 function b() {

 }

+// Prefer loops to recursion (max call stack depth is 1024)

 // B. Events
-// Events are an easy way to notify external listeners that something changed
+// Events are notify external parties; easy to search and
+// access events from outside blockchain (with lightweight clients)
+// typically declare after contract parameters

+// Declare
-// You typically declare them after your contract parameters event Sent(address from, address to, uint amount);
+event Sent(address from, address to, uint amount); // note capital first letter

-// You then call it in a function, when you want to trigger it sent(from, to, amount);
+// Call
+Sent(from, to, amount);

-// For an external party (a contract or external entity), to watch
+// For an external party (a contract or external entity), to watch:
-// for an event, you write the following:
 Coin.Sent().watch({}, '', function(error, result) {
     if (!error) {
         console.log("Coin transfer: " + result.args.amount +